json-logic/.github/profile/README.md

 Whether you’re a project maintainer, developer, or JSON Logic enthusiast, we’d love to have you onboard!

+We'd also love to have volunteers willing to adopt abandoned implementations.

 ## Special Acknowledgements ⭐

 - [Jeremy Wadhams](https://github.com/jwadhams) for inventing JSON Logic